President of India: Election process

 Whenever the office becomes vacant, the new president is chosen by an electoral college consisting of the elected members of both houses of parliament (MPs), the elected members of the State Legislative Assemblies (Vidhan Sabha) of all States and the elected members of the legislative assemblies (MLAs) of union territories with legislatures, i.e., National Capital Territory (NCT) of Delhi, Jammu and Kashmir and Puducherry.
 The election process of the president is a more extensive process than of the prime minister who is also elected indirectly (elected by the members of the majority party (or union) in the Lok Sabha).
 Whereas President being the constitutional head with duties to protect, defend and preserve the constitution and rule of law in a constitutional democracy with constitutional supremacy, is elected in an extensive manner by the members of Lok Sabha, Rajya Sabha and state legislative assemblies in a secret ballot procedure.

 The nomination of a candidate for election to the office of the president must be subscribed by at least 50 electors as proposers and 50 electors as seconders.
 Each candidate has to make a security deposit of ₹15 thousand in the Reserve Bank of India.
 The security deposit is liable to be forfeited in case the candidate fails to secure one-sixth of the votes polled.

-The election is held in accordance with the system of proportional representation (PR) by means of the instant-runoff voting (IRV) method.
+The election is held by means of the instant-runoff voting (IRV) method.
 The voting takes place by a secret ballot system.
 The manner of election of President is provided by Article 55 of the constitution.

 Each elector casts a different number of votes.
 The general principle is that the total number of votes cast by Members of parliament equals the total number of votes cast by State Legislators.
 Also, legislators from larger states cast more votes than those from smaller states.
 Finally, the number of legislators in state matters; if a state has few legislators, then each legislator has more votes; if a state has many legislators, then each legislator has fewer votes.

 The actual calculation for votes cast by a particular state is calculated by dividing the state's population by 1000, which is divided again by the number of legislators from the State voting in the electoral college.
 This number is the number of votes per legislator in a given state.
 Every elected member of the parliament enjoys the same number of votes, which may be obtained by dividing the total number of votes assigned to the members of legislative assemblies by the total number of elected representatives of the parliament.

 Although Indian presidential elections involve actual voting by MPs and MLAs, they tend to vote for the candidate supported by their respective parties.

 Oath or affirmation

-The president is required to make and subscribe in the presence of the Chief Justice of India—or in their absence, the senior-most judge of the supreme court—an oath or affirmation to protect, preserve and defend the constitution as follows:
+The president is required to make and subscribe in the presence of the chief justice of India—or in their absence, the senior-most judge of the supreme court—an oath or affirmation to protect, preserve and defend the constitution as follows: